-A fight for fairness - Ozaukee County employees win WERC ruling
+A fight for faimess - Ozaukee County employees win WERC ruling

-In June 2002, forty-four members of the Ozaukee County Highway Association began negotiations for a new contract.
-Little did they know as they began negotiations that they were in for the fight of their lives.
-"We always felt we could represent ourselves" Highway Association Bargaining Committee Association President, Kurt Krause, said.
+Ozaukee County Highway Association began negotiations for a new contract.
+Little did they know as they began negotiations that they were in for the light of their lives.
+"We always felt we could represent ourselves" Highway Association Bargaining Committee Association President.
+Kurt Krause, said.
 "We used to just sit down and hammer out an agreement with the County Highway Committee.
 All of that changed with this contract."

 Right from the beginning, things were different.
 The County had already bargained with two other unions in the County and reached a new agreement with changes in the health care plan in exchange for higher wage increases and longevity pay.
 OPEIU Local 35 represented the administration employees and was also in negotiations with the County.
 Unable to reach a new agreement with either the Highway Association or Local 35, the County chose to implement the health care deductibles and copayments they were proposing effective January 1, 2003.
-Local 35 and the Highway Association jointly filed a prohibited practice with the Wisconsin Employment Relations Commission.
+Local 35 and the Highway Association jointly filed a prohibited practice with the Wisconsin Employment Relations Commission,